ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ```

 #### Executing SignalizedJunctionRightTurn_1
-The ego vehicle is approaching a singalized Junction and turns left after the green light appeared.
+The ego vehicle is approaching a singalized junction and turns left after the green light appeared.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)

 #### Executing SignalizedJunctionRightTurn_2
-The ego vehicle drives to a signalized Junction and stops till another vehicle crosses the Junction.
+The ego vehicle drives to a signalized junction and stops till another vehicle crosses the Junction.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)

 #### Executing SignalizedJunctionRightTurn_3
-The ego vehicle drives to a signalized Junction and stops till another vehicle crosses the Junction.
+The ego vehicle drives to a signalized junction and stops till another vehicle crosses the Junction.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)

 #### Executing SignalizedJunctionRightTurn_4 and SignalizedJunctionRightTurn_5
-The ego vehicle drives to a signalized Junction and stops till another vehicle crosses the Junction.
+The ego vehicle drives to a signalized junction and stops till another vehicle crosses the Junction.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)

 #### Executing SignalizedJunctionRightTurn_6
-The ego vehicle drives to a signalized Junction and stops till another vehicle crosses the Junction.
+The ego vehicle drives to a signalized junction and stops till another vehicle crosses the Junction.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)

 #### Executing SignalizedJunctionRightTurn_7
-The ego vehicle drives to a signalized Junction and stops till another vehicle crosses the Junction.
+The ego vehicle drives to a signalized junction and stops till another vehicle crosses the Junction.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190200.jpg)